gelvinp/rcalc/README.md

 ## Technical debt
  - [ ] Refactor renderer into buildtime-enabled, runtime-selected, inherited class
  - [ ] Use perfect hash generator for operator and command maps
+ - [ ] Operator map generator is getting pretty complex, could maybe use a rewrite?

 ## Platform support